Insigneo Showcase 2026

 ‘Using accessible microscopy methods to rapid diagnose infections’

-Candice Majewski, School of Mechanical, Aerospace and Civil Engineering, ±¬ÁÏTV
+Dr Candice Majewski, School of Mechanical, Aerospace and Civil Engineering, ±¬ÁÏTV

 ‘Making our parts work harder - antimicrobial functionality for Additive Manufacturing’